 New Leaf Wellbeing College's learning approach is 'recovery' orientated.
 That means we aim to give you the knowledge and skills to look after your own wellbeing, by focusing on your individual goals and personal strengths, so that you can move forward in life.

 What is wellbeing?

 The term wellbeing refers to a state of being comfortable, happy or healthy.
 Wellbeing is made up of psychological factors such as life satisfaction and happiness, as well as physiological factors like comfort and physical health, which contribute to one another.
-Social aspects such as maintenance of relationships and social interaction are also important qualities that affect wellbeing.
+Social aspects such as maintenance of relationships and social interaction are also important factors that affect wellbeing.

 It’s important to remember that everyone’s wellbeing is different.
 What one person finds enjoyable might make another person feel uncomfortable.
-That’s why it’s important to discover what you enjoy and listen to your body, as it can help you better manage your own wellbeing.
+That’s why it’s important to discover what you enjoy and to listen to your body, as it can help you better manage your own wellbeing.

-As a college, our wellbeing ethos means that we avoid focusing on symptoms or diagnosis and take consideration of all the influences that can affect your health and happiness.
+As a college, our wellbeing ethos means that we avoid focusing on symptoms or diagnosis, and take consideration of all the influences that can affect your health and happiness.

 What is recovery?